 In historical events of ancient time the earliest mention about Samarkand (also known as Marakand) dates to 329th year B.C., in descriptions of eyewitnesses and participants of conquering army of Alexandr the Great.
 By that time Samarkand was a big city with crowded population, developed crafts, trade, and culture.
 It had unassailable citadel and outside defensive wall with length of 10,5 kilometers.

 According to new archeological excavations scientists concluded that Samarkand was founded much earlier than Greek-Macedonian conquer and already during the epoch of the Akhemenids State (6-4th centuries BC) it was quite developed city.
 Hence the “age” of Samarkand is over 2500 years, starting from the origin on the forest hill of Afrosiab, though it is far older.

 Over the history the city saw half-savage tribes of Sacs and Massagets, iron flanks of Greek-Macedonin army, hordes of cruel Kara-Kidani.
-The city resisted the destructive invasion of fanatic Arabic commanders - followers of Islam religion.
+The city withstood invasion of the Arabs, who brought with them a new religion - Islam.
 Bloody hordes of Ghengis-Khan attacked peaceful houses with fire and sword.
 Samarkand became the capital of Great Empire of Tamerlane, ranged from Ind River to Bosfor.

 After Timur’s death all his empire came to the power of his children and grandchildren.
 Samarkand and surroundings devolved to Ulugbek, Timur’s grandson.
 Ulugbek ruled Samarkand during 40 years.
 For the whole history Uligbek was the most peace-loving ruler.
 He almost did not participate in aggressive campaigns over ruling his state.
 He visited other countries many times but only to study traditions, culture, and customs of those countries.
 He was great scientist, astronomer, and mathematician; therefore he brought many scientists from different countries for science development in his county.